fuzziqersoftware/newserv/README.md

 * PSO GameCube Episode 3 USA (experimental; must be manually enabled in config.json)
 * PSO Xbox (all versions)
 * PSO BB

+*Note: newserv uses the shorter GameCube versioning convention, where discs labeled DOL-XXXX-0-0Y are version 1.Y.
+The PSO community seems to use the convention 1.0Y in some places instead, but these are the same version.
+For example, the version that newserv calls v1.4 is the same as v1.04, and is labeled DOL-GPOJ-0-04 on the underside of the disc.*

 You can put memory patches in the system/client-functions directory with filenames like PatchName.patch.s and they will appear in the Patches menu for PSO GC, XB, and BB clients that support patching.
 Memory patches are written in PowerPC or x86 assembly and are compiled when newserv is started.
 The assembly system's features are documented in the comments in system/client-functions/WriteMemory.ppc.s.